-4. Added swings:
+5. Added swings:

-Added swings will be treated, per FIG, as empty $(\frac{1}{2})$ swing medium deduction, or intermediate (full) swing large deduction, not as an added part or with the Routine Composition Error.
+For routines that contain swings as elements, there will be no deduction for additional swings added (for example, completing 3 swings instead of 2 prior to the dismount for the base routine on Still Rings.
+Added swings in other parts of a routine will be treated, per FIG, as empty ($\frac{1}{2}$) swing medium deduction, or intermediate (full) swing large deduction, not as an added part or with the Routine Composition Error.

-5. Required holds:
+6. Required holds:

 - a.
 Holds are two seconds, unless noted. - b.
 Momentary holds are defined as holds which show a definite stop and are held up to one second.
-Momentary holds that do not show a definite stop, receive the deduction for no hold of a large deduction.
+Momentary holds that do not show a definite stop receive a large deduction for no hold.

-6. Added Holds:
+7. Added Holds: